astropy/astropy/docs/wcs/index.rst

     4. Use one of the following transformation methods:

+       - From pixels to world coordinates:

          - `~astropy.wcs.wcs.WCS.all_pix2world`: Perform all three
-         transformations (core WCS, SIP and table lookup distortions) from pixel to world coordinates.
+           transformations in series (core WCS, SIP and table lookup distortions) from pixel to world coordinates.
+Use this one if you're not sure which to use.

          - `~astropy.wcs.wcs.WCS.wcs_pix2world`: Perform just the core
            WCS transformation from pixel to world coordinates.

+       - From world to pixel coordinates:

          - `~astropy.wcs.wcs.WCS.all_world2pix`: Perform all three
            transformations (core WCS, SIP and table lookup distortions) from world to pixel coordinates, using an iterative method if necessary.

          - `~astropy.wcs.wcs.WCS.wcs_world2pix`: Perform just the core
            WCS transformation from world to pixel coordinates.

+       - Performing `SIP`_ transformations only:

          - `~astropy.wcs.wcs.WCS.sip_pix2foc`: Convert from pixel to
            focal plane coordinates using the `SIP`_ polynomial coefficients.

-       - `~astropy.wcs.wcs.WCS.sip_foc2pix`: Convert from focal plane
+         - `~astropy.wcs.wcs.WCS.sip_foc2pix`: Convert from focal
-         to pixel coordinates using the `SIP`_ polynomial coefficients.
+           plane to pixel coordinates using the `SIP`_ polynomial coefficients.

+       - Performing `distortion paper`_ transformations only:

          - `~astropy.wcs.wcs.WCS.p4_pix2foc`: Convert from pixel to
            focal plane coordinates using the table lookup distortion method described in the FITS WCS `distortion paper`_.

          - `~astropy.wcs.wcs.WCS.det2im`: Convert from detector
            coordinates to image coordinates.
 Commonly used for narrow column correction.

 For example, to convert pixel coordinates to world coordinates::